danielscholl/infra-azure-provisioning/docs/airflow2-migration-guide.md

 4. fileshare
 5. Application Gateway Rules

+To remove the above components we can

+1. For pipeline deployment
+   by removing the components from flux repo
+2. For Manual deployment:
+   by invoking `helm delete <component>`

 Metadata and Logs will be preserved, as metadata is kept in postgres and logs in log analytics.